Doctor Who season 6: Guest stars

 Nicholas Courtney reappears as Brigadier Lethbridge-Stewart in The Invasion, last seen (as a Colonel) in The Web of Fear.
-He would soon make regular appearances in the program beginning with season 7's Spearhead from Space.
+He would soon make regular appearances in the programme beginning with season 7's Spearhead from Space.

 John Levene makes his first appearance as Corporal Benton in The Invasion.
 He would continue to make regular appearances, with the character promoted to sergeant, from season 7 until season 13.

 Alan Bennion makes his first of three appearances in the series playing an Ice Warrior.
 In this, his first appearance, he portrays Lord Slaar in The Seeds of Death.

+Kevin Stoney makes his second appearance as a villain in The Invasion as Tobias Vaughn.
+Louise Pajo and Ronald Leigh-Hunt guest star in The Seeds of Death.

 Serials

 Terrance Dicks took over from Derrick Sherwin as script editor from The Invasion, with Sherwin resuming the role for The Space Pirates.
 Derrick Sherwin took over as producer from Peter Bryant for The War Games.

-Season 6 is the most complete of all the Second Doctor's seasons, with only seven episodes missing (compared with twenty-eight from Season 4 and eighteen from Season 5), none of the season's stories missing in their entirety and only two stories (The Invasion and The Space Pirates) incomplete.
+Season 6 is the most complete of all the Second Doctor's seasons, with only seven episodes missing (compared with thirty-three from Season 4 and eighteen from Season 5), none of the season's stories missing in their entirety and only two stories (The Invasion and The Space Pirates) incomplete.
 This compares to the first two seasons of the Second Doctor from which only two complete serials (The Tomb of the Cybermen and The Enemy of the World) survive.
 The missing two episodes of The Invasion have since been reconstructed using animation and released on DVD.